Paulmayock/rock-paper-scissors-lizard-spock/README.md

 - Page is displayed as expected
 - Instruction to click the start game button displayed as expected
 - Scores are both 0
-- Link to click rules button is as expected and
+- Link to click rules button is as expected and brings you to the rules page.

 **Rules page**
 - How to play and rules are shown in the correct order.